-When thermostat is satisfied, its contacts open, de-energizing contactor and blower relay.
-Compressor and motors stop.
-If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run an additional 90 sec to increase system efficiency.
+When a standard thermostat (non-communicating) is satisfied, its contacts open, de-energizing contactor and blower relay.
+Compressor and motors should stop.

+NOTE: If indoor unit is equipped with a time-delay relay circuit, the indoor blower will run an additional 90 seconds to increase system efficiency.